Journals LibraryNHS NIHR - National Institute for Health Research

 This guidance has been prepared specifically for researchers in receipt of funding from the NIHR Programme Grants for Applied Research (PGfAR) Programme.
 Please ensure that you follow this guidance in addition to the rest of the Information for Authors guide.

 After the successful completion of a pilot phase to evaluate a different report structure for PGfAR Journals Library Reports, the NIHR Journals Library Board agreed a change to the submission requirement for PGfAR reports.

-From January 2017, researchers funded by the PGfAR programme should submit a final report using the summary report guidance as below.
+From January 2017, all researchers funded by the PGfAR programme should submit a final report using the summary report guidance as below.

 The preparation of a final report for these complex and extensive programmes of research should not be underestimated.
 The report should be a considered, well-prepared account.
 It is acknowledged that researchers involved in work funded by this programme are actively encouraged to publish findings and developments over the course of their research.
-The PGfAR summary report requirement has been designed to recognise and utilise these published articles to support the account of the research you submit to the Journals Library.
+The PGfAR summary report requirement has been designed to recognise and utilise these published articles to support the account of the research you submit to the NIHR Journals Library.

 Preparing your report

 Approximately three to six months before you submit your report, your PGfAR programme manager from the NIHR Central Commissioning Facility (CCF) will send you an email advising you of the submission date for your final report and providing further information about the documents you will need to submit with your report.
 At this time, you will also be invited to suggest potential reviewers for consideration.
 In order to avoid conflicts for reviewers, authors should also provide information about membership of any advisory groups or programme associated committees such as Trial Steering or Data Management committees where appropriate.

 Authors should also regularly update their PGfAR programme manager contact on the date they plan to submit their final report so that they, in turn, can inform the Journals Library team for them to reallocate resources.